 Signs Of Anxiety: Physical, Mental And Emotional

-Anxiety is one of the most common mental health conditions, with research showing that over 19% of adults in the U.S. (40 million people) experience an anxiety disorder every year.
-Despite anxiety being common, its causes can vary widely.
+Anxiety disorder is one of the most common mental health conditions, with research showing that over 19% of adults in the U.S. (40 million people) experience an anxiety disorder every year.
+Despite anxiety disorders being common, there causes can vary widely.
 For example, you might worry about a project at work or an event where you have to speak in front of a group of people.
 Anxiety might also arise because you need to confront someone about an uncomfortable topic or you have bills you don't know how to pay.
-Sometimes a person experiences anxiety without knowing why.
+Sometimes people with anxiety experience it without understanding why.

 Whatever the reason for anxiety, it can manifest in various ways.
-This article examines the signs and symptoms of anxiety and what you can do to overcome them.
+This article examines the signs, symptoms, and types of anxiety, and what you can do to overcome them.

 Getty/The Good Brigade